The Company (Policies)

 Sales Tax Revenue

-We record sales tax revenue on a gross basis (included in both “Revenues” and “Cost of sales” in the unaudited Condensed Consolidated Statements of Operations).
-For the three months ended March 31, 2017 and 2016, revenues from sales taxes were $0.7 million and $0.9 million, respectively.
+We record sales tax revenue on a gross basis (included in both “Revenue” and “Cost of sales” in the unaudited Condensed Consolidated Statements of Operations).
+Revenues from sales taxes were $1.4 million and $1.2 million for the three months ended June 30, 2018 and 2017, respectively, and $2.4 million and $1.9 million for the six months ended June 30, 2018 and 2017, respectively.

 |Liquidity and Capital Resources||

 Our liquidity as of June 30, 2018 and December 31, 2017 was $2.5 million and $7.4 million, respectively, which consisted of cash and cash equivalents of $0.5 million and $0.9 million, respectively, and additional borrowing capacity under the Revolving Credit Facility of $2.0 million and $6.5 million, respectively.

 Historically, our significant shareholder, RVL 1 LLC (“RVL”), and its affiliates have been a significant source of financing, and they continue to support our operations.
 See Note 13.

 At June 30, 2018 and December 31, 2017, we had working capital of $45.5 million and $34.3 million, respectively.
 We believe we have adequate resources to meet our cash requirements for the foreseeable future.

 In February 2016, the Financial Accounting Standards Board (the “FASB”) issued Accounting Standards Update (“ASU”) 2016-02, “Leases,” which requires lessees to recognize a right-of-use asset and a lease liability for virtually all of their leases.
 The standard is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2018.
 The adoption of this standard is not expected to have a material effect on our results of operations.